ray-project/ray/doc/source/ray-observability/user-guides/debug-apps/optimize-performance.rst

 cProfile's detailed list of profiled function calls **includes** internal function calls and function calls made within Ray.

-cProfile can be enabled with minimal changes to your application code (given that each section of the code you want to profile is defined as its own function.
+You can enable cProfile with minimal changes to your app code, given that each section of the code you want to profile is defined as its own function.
 To use cProfile, add an import statement, then replace calls to the loop functions as follows: